j0u0r/vagrant-victim/README.md

   - Link to forked repository: https://github.com/j0u0r/DetectionLab-Fork
 - I have created an AD environment using Vagrant that will be used as the victim.
 Instructions, more information and troubleshooting is provided in the repository.
   - Link to repository: https://github.com/j0u0r/vagrant-victim
-- I have created a program that clones an AD environment using information provided in a csv file.
+- I have created a program that uses Vagrant to clone an AD environment via information provided in a csv file.
 Instructions, more information and troubleshooting is provided in the repository.
   - Link to repository: https://github.com/j0u0r/ADAPT-Imitate-Cloner

 ****THIS IS NOT THE WHOLE PROJECT!
 ONLY MY PART :(***